 Keeping track of your super online is easy with our secure member site, FirstNet, where you can view your account and investment details and perform some online transactions.
 Simply visit our Member login page and choose ‘Accumulate Plus’.

 Enter your online identity number (OIN) and password that were provided to you as part of your welcome kit to access your account.
 If you’ve lost or forgotten your OIN or password, they can be easily retrieved by clicking the link on the login screen.

 If you have a Commonwealth Bank NetBank ID, you can also see your super balance in NetBank and the CommBank app, providing you haven’t opted out.

 Your super is likely to be one of your biggest assets so it’s important to ensure it ends up in the right hands if something were to happen to you.
 A simple way to do this is to nominate a beneficiary for your super account, because super doesn’t automatically form part of your Will.

 Once you make a valid nomination, this means we must pay your death benefit to the person or people, or your estate, that you’ve nominated.
 If something happens to you and we don’t have a beneficiary nominated, we have discretion to decide which of your beneficiaries receives your super.

 Checking off the four actions above will certainly help get your super sorted but how do you really know if you’ll have enough super to provide you the income you want in retirement?

 That’s where our 5 Minute Workout can help – simply enter your age, salary and super balance into the retirement calculator to get your projected retirement income.

-If the results aren’t quite on track to be where you want to be when you stop working, there are also some actions you can take to boost your super and retirement income.
+If the results aren’t quite on track, there are some additional actions you can take to boost your super and retirement income.